Leave your camera off at stand-ups

 Ever-present screen sharing

-When you share your screen via video conferencing app, it takes up the other attendees’ whole screen to show your presentation at its true scale.
-The participants follow your cursor pointing out things on the screen, listening to your monologue to understand the context.
+When you share your screen a via video conferencing app, it takes up the other attendees’ whole screen to show your presentation at its true scale.
+The participants follow your cursor as you point out things on the screen.

 So if everybody’s focused on a single screen, why bother with the cameras?
 No one notices each others’ faces anyway because they pay attention to what’s happening on the screen that’s being shared.
 On top of that, some software hides the camera views altogether when in screen sharing mode.